JuliaAI/MLJ.jl/docs/src/index.md

 It is recommended that you start with models from more mature packages such as DecisionTree.jl, ScikitLearn.jl or XGBoost.jl.

-MLJ is supported by a number of satelite packages (MLJTuning, MLJModelInterface, etc) which the general user is *not* required to install directly.
+MLJ is supported by a number of satellite packages (MLJTuning, MLJModelInterface, etc) which the general user is *not* required to install directly.
 Developers can learn more about these [here](https://github.com/alan-turing-institute/MLJ.jl/blob/master/ORGANIZATION.md)